Getting Started

 val queries = Queries(getCharacters, args => getCharacter(args.name))

 The next step is creating our GraphQL API definition.
-First, we wrap our query resolver inside a RootResolver

 , the root object that contains queries, mutations and subscriptions.
 Only queries are mandatory.

-Then we can call the graphQL
+Then we call the graphQL

 function which will turn our simple resolver value into a GraphQL API definition.